Solution landscapes of ferronematics in microfluidic channels

-Before discussing results, we introduce our nomenclature for labelling critical points. $Stable$ indicates a critical point is stable and therefore index-0. $\pm$ indicates the $Q_{12}$ profile is positive in the interior, whilst $M_2$ is negative in the interior.
-Similarly, $\mp$ means $Q_{12}$ is negative in the interior, whilst $M_2$ is positive in the interior, and $+$ $(-)$ means both $Q_{12}$ and $M_2$ are positive (negative) in the interior.
-For unstable saddle points with index greater or equal to 1, we use the following rules. $F$ denotes that we have a full solution which exploits the full four degrees of freedom.
-Since full solutions come in pairs, we follow $F$ by a number to indicate the pair that we are referring to and finally another number to indicate which solution in the pair we are interested in.
-For example, $F1.2$ represents solution 2, of full solution pair 1.
-We denote the unique global energy minimising OR solution for large $l$, by $OR$.
-This solution branch persists as $l$ decreases, so we continue to denote the solution on this branch by $OR$.
-We find more OR solutions as $l$ decreases and to identify them we simply enumerate them as $OR1$, $OR2,\ldots$ etc.
+Next, we introduce our nomenclature for labelling critical points. $Stable$ indicates that a critical point is stable and therefore index-0. $\pm$ indicates that the $Q_{12}$ profile is positive in the interior whilst $M_2$ is negative in the interior.
+Similarly, $\mp$ indicates that $Q_{12}$ is negative in the interior whilst $M_2$ is positive in the interior, and $+$ $(-)$ indicates that both $Q_{12}$ and $M_2$ are positive (negative) in the interior. $F$ denotes a full solution which exploits the full four degrees of freedom.
+We label full solutions by the pair number and then the solution number within the pair e.g., $F1.2$ represents solution 2 of the full solution pair 1.
+From \cite{dalby-farrell-majumdar-xia}, we know that the OR solution branch is globally stable for $l$ large enough, and exists for all $l$ and $c$.
+We denote this solution branch by $OR$ throughout the text.
+As $l$ decreases, multiple unstable OR solutions emerge and we enumerate them as $OR1$, $OR2,\ldots$ etc.